Becoming a parent brings joy and change.

 - Preeclampsia.
 After 20 weeks of pregnancy — but sometimes earlier — some pregnant women have severe high blood pressure (hypertension).
 This condition is known as preeclampsia and can be mild or severe.
 Signs of severe preeclampsia may include sudden and rapid weight gain, blurred vision, severe headaches, nausea and vomiting, and/or intense pain in the upper right abdomen.
 The most common treatment for preeclampsia is to deliver the baby if it is safe to do so.
 If the baby has not developed far enough, the mother may be placed on bed rest.
 There is no proven way to prevent preeclampsia.

 - Gestational diabetes.
 Even women who have no history of diabetes may develop diabetes when they’re pregnant.
-Your doctor will check for this at your first doctor’s visit.
 Women who have gestational diabetes are extremely thirsty and hungry, very tired, and have a high blood sugar count on a diabetes test.
 Doctors can help future moms with this condition and help them have a healthy baby.

 For most couples, sex is an important, special part of their relationship.
 Having sex will not hurt your baby, unless you have been told otherwise by your doctor.